peter-evans/kdef/docs/docs/install.md

 Download the pre-compiled binaries from the [releases page](https://github.com/peter-evans/kdef/releases) and copy them to the desired location.

 !!! info
-    If you would like to see the kdef binary released via a method not listed please make an [issue](https://github.com/peter-evans/kdef/issues) to request it.
+    If you would like to see the kdef binary released via a method not listed please make an [issue](https://github.com/peter-evans/kdef/issues) to discuss its feasibility.

 ## Running with Docker